AmirHamzahR/IRTransmitter/README.md

 - **Instruction Examples**:
   - A <- [Mem] (2 bytes): Read memory to Register A.
-  - A <- ALU_OP(A,B) (1 byte): ALU operation, result to Register A.
+  - A <- ALU_OP(A, B) (1 byte): ALU operation, result to Register A.
   - BREQ ADDR (2 bytes): Conditional branch based on equality of Registers A/B.

-- **Architecture**: Uses RISC (Reduced Instruction Set Computing), favored for simplicity and speed over CISC (Complex Instruction Set Computing).
+- **Architecture**: Uses RISC (Reduced Instruction Set Computing), favoured for simplicity and speed over CISC (Complex Instruction Set Computing).

 - **Operation**: Behavior follows a state machine structure with sequential pipeline stages for each operation.
-The Verilog code provided showcases this behavior and includes configurations for reading/writing from memory, ALU operations, branch operations, etc.
+The Verilog code provided showcases this behaviour and includes configurations for reading/writing from memory, ALU operations, branch operations, etc.

 ## RAM.v:
 - 128-byte data memory module.